 Section 6.
 Communication Officer.
 There shall be a Communication Officer nominated by the Executive Council subject to approval of the Faculty Senate membership to serve a one-year term.
-The Communication Officer shall manage disseminating information and work with the Administrative Assistant of the Faculty Senate to maintain necessary documents on the Faculty Senate website.
-They will coordinate communication across the Faculty Senate committees.
+The Communication Officer shall work with the caucus chairs to manage dissemination of information from and to the caucuses.
+They will also coordinate communication across the Faculty Senate committees.
 In the event of a vacancy, the Executive Council shall name a replacement to serve the remainder of the Communication Officer's current term.

 Section 7.
 University Faculty Council Representative.
 There shall be a representative of the campus faculties elected by the Faculty Senate to serve a three-year term on the University Faculty Council.
+The University Faculty Council is comprised of the Faculty Senate Presidents and elected representatives from each UT System institution, and meets with the System President and others in the System office to advise on system-level matters.
 The representative's term of office begins on July 1 following election.
 The representative will attend and report on the meetings of the University Faculty Council to the Faculty Senate Executive Council and the Faculty Senate.